Musfer/NNEoS/README.md

 ## Compatibility with vHLLE (eoChiral.cpp)

-The output `.dat` files are compatible with the chiral EOS reader in vHLLE: https://github.com/yukarpenko/vhlle/blob/main/src/eoChiral.cpp
+The output `.dat` files are compatible with the chiral EOS reader impelemented in vHLLE: https://github.com/yukarpenko/vhlle/blob/main/src/eoChiral.cpp

-When integrating, note the following differences from the default vHLLE reader:
+When integrating, note the following differences from the default reader:

 **Table format**
 1. Remove the ε and n_B rescaling present in `eoChiral.cpp` — the values in